 If this is your first time sewing a zipper, don’t be afraid to sew right through it!

-Clip these two pieces together all the way around.
+Clip these two pieces together all the way around starting to form a piece for the packing cube.

 Sew the top edge using the zipper foot as a guide.